 Lentils are a great substitute for meat in so many dishes, as they are full of protein and have a great hearty texture.
 Lentils also come with the added benefit of being gluten-free, and full of fiber and iron.
 Check out some of my favorite Lentil Recipes Below.

 If you tried this recipe for Lentil Meatballs, please leave a review and comment below.

 - 1 cup dry green or brown lentils

 - 1 tablespoon garlic minced

 - 1 teaspoon onion powder

 - 3 tablespoons water

-- While lentils are cooking prepare flax egg by mixing together flaxmeal with water and let sit for 15 minutes.
+- While the lentils are simmering, prepare the flax egg by mixing together the flax meal with water and let sit for 15 minutes.

-- Preheat oven to 400 degrees and lightly brush sheet pan with olive oil or cooking spray.
+- Preheat oven to 400 degrees F and lightly brush the sheet pan with olive oil or cooking spray.

-- Process lentils, oats, flax egg, red pepper flakes, oregano, parsley, onion powder, pepper, 1 teaspoon salt, and 1 tablespoon garlic together in food processor until just combined.
+- Process the cooked and cooled lentils, oats, flax egg, red pepper flakes, oregano, parsley, onion powder, pepper, 1 teaspoon salt, and 1 tablespoon of garlic together in a food processor until just combined.

-- Shape mixture into 1 inch balls and place on baking sheet.
-Ba
+- Shape the meatball mixture into 1-inch balls and place the meatballs on the prepared baking sheet.

 - Bake for 15 minutes, or until just browned.